 Can I get a single lead ECG from a Polar H10 sensor?

-- Here is the guide
+- Here is a guide

 Heart rate variability during dynamic exercise